However, some aspects of prepping are unique to people on plant-based diets. Here are 9 things you need to consider as a vegan prepper.

 - Tofu: Shelf-stable options include boxed silken tofu and dehydrated tofu

-- Canned wheat gluten: Can often find at Asian grocers
+- Canned wheat gluten: Can often find in Asian grocers

 2. Make Your Own Vegan Emergency Meals

-Most emergency food brands don’t actually use any real meat in their meals.
-Instead, they use “meat substitutes” to add protein (the exceptions are more expensive brands which use freeze-dried meat).
+Most emergency food brands don’t use any real meat in their meals.
+Instead, they use “meat substitutes” to add protein (the exceptions are more expensive brands that use freeze-dried meat).
 However, most emergency meals are loaded with dairy.

 3. Stockpile Egg Replacer

 When the pandemic caused an egg shortage, being vegan suddenly became a huge advantage.
-My omnivore friends were calling me for advice on how to bake and make pancakes without eggs.
+My omnivore friends were calling me for advice on baking and making pancakes without eggs.

-I personally stockpile flaxmeal and chia as egg replacers, though there are other options like pre-made mixes.
-I had thought I’d had at least a year’s worth of flaxmeal stockpiled.
+I stockpile flax meal and chia as egg replacers, though other options like pre-made mixes exist.
+I had thought I’d had at least a year’s worth of flax meal stockpiled.

-What I didn’t anticipate is how much extra baking I would do while hunkering down through the pandemic.
-I was blowing through my stash nearly 2x faster than anticipated.
+I didn’t anticipate how much extra baking I would do while hunkering down.
+I was blowing through my stash nearly 2x faster than expected.

 4. Get a Hand Mill

 Whole grains store a lot longer than flour.
-However, before you stockpile grains, make sure you have a plan on how you will use them.
-If you want to make flour, you’ll need a way to mill the grains.
+However, before you stockpile grains, make sure you plan how to use them.
+To make flour, you’ll need a way to mill the grains.

-I have a high-speed blender which I use for milling seeds and grains into flour.
-It wouldn’t work during a power outage though.
-I recommend also getting a hand mill (Amazon link) in case there is a long-term power outage.
+I have a high-speed blender for milling seeds and grains into flour.
+It wouldn’t work during a power outage, though.
+I also recommend getting a hand mill in case of a long-term power outage.